 When we arrive, CONFORM TO SERVE are already tearing up the stage and DRAUGR are getting ready to go on.
 (Throughout the evening, I hear Janne and Ahti conversing in what turns out to be both Swedish and Finnish – which is pretty cool if you ask me.)

-The smoke machine lends an air of mystery as they thunder through their set…until what has now been dubbed #Shoegate2017.
+The smoke machine lends an air of mystery as they thunder through their songlist…until what has now been dubbed #Shoegate2017.

 One shoe is retrieved.

-I would love to ramble on about this part of the festival, but I am aware that we’re not even half-way through, so I’ll skip the mid-evening race to McDonalds and quite a bit of awesome music that I can’t properly describe or sadly missed because I am a poo – and get to the part I can report, where the last of the daylight has died and ISARNOS actually take the stage!
+I would love to ramble on about this part of the festival, but I am aware that we’re not even half-way through, so I’ll skip the obligatory mid-evening race to McDonalds and quite a bit of awesome music that I can’t properly describe and/or missed – and get to the part I can report, where the last of the daylight has died and ISARNOS actually take the stage!

-…I feel very un-metal walking on with a music stand, but it is that or not play at all, so on I go and get all wired up, wondering if I will be able to read the music with all the flashy lighting effects going on (I won’t :-p)
+…I feel very un-metal walking on with a music stand, but with only three days’ practice it is that or not play at all, as leader Ollie doesn’t mess around when he writes a violin part, haha.
+(I feel bad that I’ve actually had to simplify some of it so as to make sure I don’t fuck it up live, in fact.)
+So on I go and get all wired up, wondering if I will be able to read the music with all the flashy lighting effects going on (hint: I won’t).

 …Then the other problems start…